nuwave/lighthouse/docs/master/api-reference/directives.md

   value: WhereValue

   """
-  Treat explicit `null` as if the argument is not present in the request.
+  Treat explicit `null` as if the argument is not present in the request?
   """
   ignoreNull: Boolean! = false
 ) repeatable on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION | FIELD_DEFINITION